d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 corresponding to the batch, channel, height, and width.
 Also recall that the inputs and outputs of fully-connected layers are typically two-dimensional arrays corresponding to the batch, and features.
-The idea of behind NiN is to apply a fully-connected layer at each pixel location (for each height and  width).
+The idea behind NiN is to apply a fully-connected layer at each pixel location (for each height and  width).
-If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer (as described in :numref:`chapter_channels`) or as a fully-connected layer acting indepdendently on each pixel location.
+If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer (as described in :numref:`sec_channels`) or as a fully-connected layer acting independently on each pixel location.
 Another way to view this is to think of each element in the spatial dimension (height and width) as equivalent to an example and the channel as equivalent to a feature.